-Dipender Saluja.
-Dipender Saluja has served as a member of our board of directors since November 2016, after he led the Company's Series A financing.
+Biography: Dipender Saluja has served as a member of our board of directors since November 2016, after he led the Company's Series A financing.
 Mr. Saluja has served as Managing Director of Capricorn Investment Group, an investment firm, since 2006.
 Prior to Capricorn Investment Group, he served in various positions from 1990 to 2006 at Cadence Design Systems, an electronic design company.
 Mr. Saluja currently serves on the boards of QuantumScape and Navitas Semiconductor, and on the boards of several private companies.

-We believe that Mr. Saluja's extensive operational, management, strategy, investment and directorship experience, particularly in the areas of technology, electronics, semiconductors, transportation, renewable energy and cleantech, make him well qualified to serve as a member of our board of directors.
+Qualifications: Mr. Saluja's extensive operational, management, strategy, investment and directorship experience, particularly in the areas of technology, electronics, semiconductors, transportation, renewable energy and cleantech, make him well qualified to serve as a member of our board of directors.